Anita Barbee

 Anita P. Barbee is an American psychologist and social worker.
-She is a Professor & Distinguished University Scholar at the University of Louisville's Kent School of Social Work.
+She is Professor, Distinguished University Scholar and PhD Program Director at the University of Louisville's Kent School of Social Work and Family Science.

 Education

 Barbee received her B.A. in English and psychology from Agnes Scott College in 1982.
 She then enrolled at the University of Georgia, where she received her M.A. and Ph.D. in 1985 and 1988, respectively.
-Her Ph.D. thesis, entitled The Effects of Positive and Negative Moods on the Cheering Up Process in Close Relationships, received the Dissertation Award from the International Association for Relationship Research (IARR).
+Her Ph.D. thesis, entitled The Effects of Positive and Negative Moods on the Cheering Up Process in Close Relationships, received the Dissertation Award in 1989 from the International Association for Relationship Research (IARR).
 She received a master's degree in social work from the Kent School of Social Work in 2001.